Do you want to set up a free ebook download on your blog?

-1. Type the title of your book and any other identifying details you would like a reader to see.
+1. Type the title, author and any other identifying details you would like a reader to see.

 2. Upload you .epub or .mobi file.
 Once it is uploaded successfully, you will see it confirmed next to the big red delete button.

 3. You can add any other notes you like here, but they won’t be visible.